 - we may request that person provides a faecal sample to their GP

-The purpose of this investigation is to try to prevent the spread of illness within the community and try and establish possible causes.
+The purpose of this investigation is to try to prevent the spread of illness within the community and try to establish possible causes.

 If a person with symptoms is a food handler or health care or nursery worker who has direct contact or contact through serving food, with highly susceptible people, they can't return to work until they are symptom-free for 48 hours.
 They must also inform their employer of their symptoms.